pjekel/cbtree/documentation/FileStore.md

 # The File Store #

-The cbtree FileStore implements an in memory store whose content represent the file system layout of the HTTP back-end server document root directory or portions thereof.
+The cbtree File Store implements an in-memory store whose content represent the file system layout of the HTTP back-end server document root directory or portions thereof.
-The store is dynamically loaded by issueing HTTP GET requests to the back-end server serving the active HTML page.
-Each server responses is loaded into the in-memory store.
+The File Store consist of two components, the dojo client side application *FileStore.js* and the HTTP back-end server aplication *cbtreeFileStore.php* or *cbtreeFileStore.cgi* and is dynamically loaded by issueing HTTP GET requests to the back-end server serving the active HTML page.

-Please notice that only HTTP GET requests are used therefore changing the file system on the back-end server or its content is not supported by the cbtree FileStore and server side applications.
+Please note that both the HTTP GET and DELETE requests are support but only GET is enabled by default.
+See the Server Side Application [configuration](#file-store-ssa-config) for details.

 #### Lazy Store Loading ####